The forms of phrases in French

 What are the forms of phrase in the French grammar ?

-The forms of phrases (French: les formes des phrases) are the form that use a sentence which would then be types but not obligatory.
+The forms of phrases (French: les formes des phrases) are types of phrases that follow some specific rules.
 These are, in a way, transformations of the types of phrases.

 There are 8 forms of phrases in the French grammar: